Shivam-Patel-LR/autocon-ws-b1/net_agents/README.md

 # Network Simulator Client SDK

-A comprehensive, production-ready Python client for the Network Simulator API.
-This SDK provides intuitive interfaces for managing network topology, computing routes, tracking capacity, and creating services.
-Designed specifically for building AI agents that interact with network infrastructure.
+Python client for the Network Simulator API.
+This SDK provides interfaces for managing network topology, computing routes, tracking capacity, and creating services.

 ## Features

-- **Complete API Coverage**: All 50+ API endpoints fully implemented
+- Complete API coverage for all endpoints
-- **Type Safety**: Full Pydantic model validation with type hints
+- Type safety with Pydantic model validation and type hints
-- **Error Handling**: Comprehensive exception hierarchy for robust error management
+- Exception hierarchy for error management
-- **Sync & Async Ready**: Built on httpx for both synchronous and asynchronous support
+- Synchronous and asynchronous support via httpx
-- **Well Documented**: Extensive docstrings, examples, and usage guides
-- **Production Ready**: Context managers, connection pooling, and proper resource cleanup
+- Context managers for resource cleanup
-- **Tested**: 100+ test cases covering all functionality
-- **AI Agent Friendly**: Clean interfaces designed for autonomous agent integration
+- Examples and usage guides

 ## Installation